ni/nimi-python/docs/niscope/functions.rst

                     voltage = binary data * gain factor + offset

-            - **waveform** (array of float) floating point array of samples.
+            - **samples** (array of float) floating point array of samples.
 Length will be of the actual samples acquired